 Entry Requirement: It is highly recommended that students take Year 11 Visual Art prior to this course however entry is accepted on an individual basis and at the discretion of HOD of Visual Art.
-Basic Photoshop or and Illustrator to produce works incorporating digital imagery and text.
+Basic Photoshop or Illustrator computer skills are also beneficial but not essential.
+Credits: 20 Level 2 credits Course Outline: Students will research- graphic images, visual and written.
+They will learn how to use Photoshop and Illustrator to produce works incorporating digital imagery and text.
 They will study the basic principles of design.
+Students will present their final design work on a double A1 panel portfolio.
+Assessment: Cost: 2 internal assignments total of 8 credits and 1 external assignment 12 credits.
+20 Printing expenses + Portfolio Boards x 2 = 7